azeredo-e/BrazilCentralBank.jl/docs/src/index.md

 > Current release: 0.1.0 (2024-03-14)

-Based on the python-bcb package for python, BCB.jl aims to provide the same level of features to the Julia Language.
-Currently the package can interact with the foreign exchange (FOREX) prices as shows in the time series availiable in the BCB's site.
+Based on the python-bcb package for python, BrazilCentralBank.jl aims to provide the same level of features to the Julia Language.
+Currently the package can interact with the foreign exchange (FOREX) prices as shows in the time series availiable in the Brazil's Central Bank (BCB) website.

 Right now the project is in its early days and the implementation still resembles a lot the original python project.
 Future updates include a `Currency` type for better dealing with currencies as well as the inclusion of other data sources from the BCB's site such as interest rates, inflation, etc.